 The previous week, bottom-club Everton ended the Blues' perfect start.
-The Toffees, who secured a fourth-place finish in 2004/05, started a run of 13 points from a possible 18 with a draw against Chelsea as they dragged themselves out of the drop zone.
+The Toffees, who secured a fourth-place finish in 2004/05, began a run of 13 points from a possible 18 with a draw against Chelsea as they dragged themselves out of the drop zone.

 After a slow start to the new campaign, Liverpool secured 10 consecutive victories to move into third place at the turn of the year.
-One of those wins was against Wigan, who finished 2005 in the top six despite a dip in form, with summer-signing Peter Crouch ending an 18-match wait for his first Liverpool goal.
+One of those wins was against Wigan, who finished 2005 in the top six despite a dip in form, with new-signing Peter Crouch ending an 18-match wait for his first Liverpool goal.

-Another English striker who secured a summer move was Michael Owen and Newcastle United's new signing scored a hat-trick in a 4-2 triumph over West Ham United in December.
+Another English forward who secured a summer move was Michael Owen and Newcastle United's new signing scored a hat-trick in a 4-2 triumph over West Ham United in December.
 He netted seven goals in 11 league matches during an injury-hit first season on Tyneside.

 At the turn of the year, Chelsea were 11 points clear at the top, with Man Utd and Liverpool their nearest rivals.
 A record 164 consecutive Premier League appearances for Blues midfielder Frank Lampard ended on 28 December when he was ruled out with a virus but he picked up from where he left off and scored 16 league goals overall.

-Their second Premier League crown was sealed against Man Utd at the end of the month.
+Their second Premier League crown was sealed against United at the end of the month.
 William Gallas and Ricardo Carvalho scored either side of a wonderful solo effort from Joe Cole as they lifted the trophy at Stamford Bridge with two matches to spare.
 They also equalled their own record of 29 league wins with that triumph.